 Nebuchadnezzar the king made an image of gold, the height of which was sixty cubits and its width six cubits; he set it up on the plain of Dura in the province of Babylon.Daniel 3:1(NASB)

 Like the two previous chapters, Daniel Chapter 3 plunges into high drama.
-King Nebuchadnezzar made a gold statue, 90 feet high and nine feet wide.
-He set it up on the plain of Dura in the province of Babylon.
+"King Nebuchadnezzar made a gold statue, 90 feet high and nine feet wide.
+He set it up on the plain of Dura in the province of Babylon."
 As the chapter unfolds we find the king ordering every subject in His realm to fall down and worship the golden image that Nebuchadnezzar set up.

-The moment the people heard the sound of the horn, flute, lyre, trigon, psaltery, bagpipe, and all kinds of music they were to fall down and worship the statue of gold.
+The moment the people heard the sound of the horn, flute, lyre, trigon, psaltery, bagpipe, and all kinds of music, they were to fall down and worship the statue of gold.
 This opening verse of Daniel Chapter 3 catapults us into a most dramatic situation.

 So impressed was the king with this revelation that he fell down and paid homage to Daniel, and cried out, "Your God is indeed God of all gods.
 He is Lord of all kings, and a revealer of mysteries, since you were able to reveal this mystery."
 The king even promoted Daniel, gave him many generous gifts, and appointed him ruler over the entire province of Babylon.
 But Nebuchadnezzar also glorified in his position as the head of gold and lustful pride entered his heart.

 The king soon forgot his outburst of praise to the Lord and craved the worship that belongs to Him alone.
 He commanded the people of every nation and language to fall down and worship the gold statue that he set up, for Chapter 3 begins, "Nebuchadnezzar the king made an image of gold, the height of which was sixty cubits and its width six cubits.
-He set it up on the plain of Dura in the province of Babylon".
+He set it up on the plain of Dura in the province of Babylon."

 As we face the increasing difficulties and dangers ahead, may we choose wisely and correctly.
-May we not allow the world to shape us into its mould - BUT stand firm in the faith, knowing that He has promised to strengthen us to the end, so that we will be blameless in the day of our Lord Jesus Christ.
+May we not allow the world to shape us into its mould, but stand firm in the faith, knowing that He has promised to strengthen us to the end, so that we will be blameless in the day of our Lord Jesus Christ.